yonchu/tmux-powerline-wrapper/README.md

 ```

-Add the following settings to your ~/.tmux.conf to use this scripts:
+Add the following settings to your `~/.tmux.conf` to use this scripts
+(change the path if need be):

 ```vim
 set-option -g status on